Niger says 92 migrants found dead in Sahara after failed crossing

 More than 500 people are believed to have died in two shipwrecks off southern Italy this month.

-(Additional reporting by Bate Felix, Daniel Flynn and Emma Farge in Dakar; Editing by Andrew Roche)
+(Writing and additional reporting by Bate Felix and Daniel Flynn; Editing by Andrew Roche)